activityclub/pointspaced/README.md

 And in another terminal you run `./pointspaced server` to run the http server.
 Make your own `conf/settings.toml` file from `conf/settings.toml.dist` example and that has ports and hosts for redis, nsq, http.

+## Let's give it some data

+The simpler way to input data is sync http post calls.
+This just removes the complexity of nsq and async and is great for this example, but in real production you made need async job processing.

+curl -d uid=327 -d gid=0 -d did=1 -d sid=9 -d tz=-13600 -d ts=1460663780 -d thing=cred -d value=123 "http://localhost:1155/v1/write"